Lucsantosg/CloudLogAnalysis/reference/logging_cli.md

 <dl>
 <dt>session ID</dt>
-<dd>ID of the session that you want to delete. <br>You can use the command `cf logging session list` to get all the active session IDs.</dd>
+<dd>ID of the session that you want to delete. <br>You can use the command `bx cf logging session list` to get all the active session IDs.</dd>
 </dl>

 **Example**